MohamadYusuf/WebRx-Site/docs/value-binding.md

 Likewise, when you update the value in your view model, this updates the value of the form control on screen.

-Note: If you're working with checkboxes or radio buttons, use the [checked binding](/docs/checked-binding.html#start) to read and write your element's checked state, not the value binding.
+Note: If you're working with checkboxes or radio buttons, use the [checked binding](/docs/checked-binding.html#start) to read and write your element's <code>checked</code> state, not the value binding.

 ## Example